m1lhaus/RestoreWindowPosition/README.md

 ## Limitations

-- currently child windows (sub windows) are not supported
 - put window on top is limited by Microsoft decision to suppress this functionality
 - doesn't work for windows where the window title is changing (i.e. Spotify client shows current track name)